hirotake111/redisclient/README.md

 - `REDIS_URL`: The URL or address of the Redis server.
 If not set, defaults to `redis://localhost:6379`.

-You can set this environment variable before running the application to connect to a different Redis server.
+You can set the environment variable above before running the application to connect to a different Redis server.

 ### TODOs

+- Periodically refresh key list.
 - Update pretty function to make JSON look better.
 - SET command support (maybe).